aws-samples/sagemaker-studio-mlflow-integration/README.md

 * Create three new SageMaker Studio users attached to the domain and three different execution role created attached to them.
 These execution role the same permissions that the Lambda Authorizer applies to the different groups.
   * `mlflow-admin` - has associated an execution role with the similar permissions as the user in the cognito group `admins`
   * `mlflow-reader` - has associated an execution role with the similar permissions as the user in the cognito group `readers`
-  * `mlflow-deny-all` - has associated an execution role with the similar permissions as the user in the cognito group `deny-all`
+  * `mlflow-model-arrpover` - has associated an execution role with the similar permissions as the user in the cognito group `deny-all`

 ![MLflowSageMaker](./images/mlflow-sagemaker.png)
 *Fig. 3 - Accessing MLflow from SageMeker Studio and SageMaker Training Jobs using IAM Roles*